Dihadron fragmentation functions in the quark-jet model: Transversely polarized quarks: Conclusions

-We observe that the magnitude of $H_1^{\SA ,SIDIS}$ is roughly $50\%$ smaller than the magnitude of $H_1^{\SA ,e^+e^-}$ for $z>0.2$.
-That is, within the present model, if one were to use the $H_1^{\SA}$ extracted from $e^+e^-$ to evaluate the SIDIS structure function, where it is multiplied by the transversity PDF, the contribution of the IFF would be overestimated by roughly a factor of $2$.
-Further, the magnitude of $G_1^{\perp}$ is significantly suppressed compared to $H_1^{\SA ,e^+e^-}$ and $H_1^{\SA ,SIDIS}$ for the majority of $z$ region.
-This further strengthens the conclusions drawn in Ref.~\cite{Matevosyan:2017alv}, supporting the non-observation of the $G_1^\perp$ signal at BELLE~\cite{Abdesselam:2015nxn, Vossen:2015znm} and COMPASS~\cite{Sirtl:2017rhi}, while the corresponding asymmetries for IFF have been successfully measured in both experiments~\cite{Seidl:2008xc,Adolph:2012nw,Adolph:2014fjw}.
-The $H_1^{\perp ,SIDIS}$ appears to be significantly smaller in the magnitude than $H_1^{\SA ,SIDIS}$, thus the corresponding signal in SIDIS cross section should be also suppressed.
+We observe that the magnitude of $\tilde{H}_1^{\SA ,SIDIS}$ is roughly $50\%$ smaller than the magnitude of $\tilde{H}_1^{\SA ,[0]}$ for $z>0.2$.
+Further, the magnitude of $\tilde{G}_1^{\perp}$ is significantly suppressed compared to $\tilde{H}_1^{\SA ,[0]}$ and $\tilde{H}_1^{\SA ,SIDIS}$ for the majority of the $z$ region.
+This further strengthens the conclusions drawn in Ref.~\cite{Matevosyan:2017alv}, supporting the nonobservation of the $\tilde{G}_1^\perp$ signal at BELLE~\cite{Abdesselam:2015nxn, Vossen:2015znm} and COMPASS~\cite{Sirtl:2017rhi}, while the corresponding asymmetries for IFF have been successfully measured in both experiments~\cite{Vossen:2011fk,Adolph:2012nw,Adolph:2014fjw}.
+The $\tilde{H}_1^{\perp ,SIDIS}$ appears to be significantly smaller in magnitude than $\tilde{H}_1^{\SA ,SIDIS}$; thus the corresponding signal in the SIDIS cross section should be also suppressed.
 The minimum $z$-cut on each hadron in the pair produced no qualitatively significant change in the results.
-The last result presented in the section was for the analyzing power of $H_1^{\SA ,e^+e^-}$ for all the possible pion pairs in Fig.~\ref{PLOT_HANG_RAT_PAIRS}, showing that the signal for the $\pi^+\pi^+$ pairs has the same sign and larger magnitude than the signal for the $\pi^+\pi^-$ pairs.
+The last result presented in the section was for the analyzing power of $\tilde{H}_1^{\SA ,[0]}$ and $\tilde{H}_1^{\SA ,SIDIS}$ for all the possible pion pairs in Fig.~\ref{PLOT_HANG_RAT_PAIRS}, showing that the $\tilde{H}_1^{\SA ,[0]}$ signal for the $\pi^+\pi^+$ pairs has the same sign and larger magnitude than the signal for the $\pi^+\pi^-$ pairs.
+On the other hand, the $\tilde{H}_1^{\SA ,SIDIS}$ signal for the $\pi^+\pi^+$ becomes smaller in magnitude than that for $\pi^+\pi^-$ pairs for the large values of $z\gtrsim 0.5$.